dminor/proposal-upsert/README.md

 with `key` if it is already present in the dictionary, and otherwise insert the `key` with the provided default value, and then return that value.

-We also propose adding a new collection type, `DefaultMap` that will function like `Map`, except that it will take a callback that will be called in the case of a missing value, with the return value of that function inserted in the map and returned to the user.

-Although we expect that `DefaultMap` will be used in most cases, `emplace` is useful in the case where the default value depends upon more information than the `key` itself.

 Earlier versions of this proposal had the `emplace` method provide two callbacks, one for `insert` and the other for `update`, however the current champion thinks that the get / insert if necessary is a sufficiently common usecase that it makes